mithril-security/bastionlab/README.md

 ## 🚨 Disclaimer

-BastionLab is still in development. **Do not use it in a production workload.** We are planning to audit it in the future to make sure it enforces security standards in the market.
+BastionLab is still in development. **Do not use it yet in a production workload.** We will audit our solution in the future to attest that it enforces the security standards of the market.

 ## 📝 License